 5: POTIONS ARE YOUR FRIEND

-Speaking of which, don’t forget you have these.
+Speaking of which, don’t forget you have these as a potion easily tips the balance in your favour throughout Greedfall.
 You can assign any action or item to your pause menu, and potions like Armour Ointment and Fury could be the difference between life and death in a boss fight.
-Likewise, resuscitation powder is literally a life saver.
+Likewise, resuscitation powder is literally a lifesaver.
 Unlike Witcher 3, there are no penalties for mixing and matching potions.

 6: YOUR ACTIONS HAVE CONSEQUENCES